JoshuaSchumacherGER/JoshuaSchumacherGER/README.md

 💬  I am always interested in collaborating on new projects :).
     In my repositories, you will find either solutions to individual scripts I have written or smaller school projects.

-📫 If you would like to get in touch with me, feel free to contact me via email.
+📫 If you would like to get in touch with me, feel free to contact me via email (contact@joshua-schumacher.dev)